The health benefits of building more lean muscle far exceed achieving a desired body image.

 Strong muscles almost always translate to strong bones.

-MOVE to gain muscle strength after a FREE Trial PT session with guzzFit
+MOVE to gain muscle strength after a “FREE” Trial Fitness Training Session at guzzFit

 - Moving forwards, backwards, side to side or in a combination of those moves requires core activation, balance and posture.